 To be carbon neutral by 2030 or sooner we will need to focus on getting our own house in order by making sure that our buildings are sustainable and energy efficient.

 Over the past decade, SSDC has been installing renewable energy technologies on its buildings to help generate fossil fuel free electricity for its own energy use.

-Several SSDC offices now have Photovoltaic Panels (PVs) installed – there are four arrays on the main council offices at Brympton Way (Yeovil), as well as arrays on the Cremetorium, Lufton Depot, Petters House and Wincanton Sports Centre.
+Several SSDC offices already have Photovoltaic Panels (PVs) installed – there are four arrays on the main council offices at Brympton Way (Yeovil), as well as arrays on the Cremetorium, Lufton Depot, Petters House and Wincanton Sports Centre.
 Further renewable energy solutions are being explored and implemented across the SSDC estate,

 Public Sector Decarbonisation Scheme